Constellation-Labs/documentation-hub/validate/resources/validatenodectl.md

 Review logs for details.<br />
 </MacWindow>

-👆 We can review the logs for more details
+We can review the logs for more details.

 <MacWindow>
 sudo nodectl logs -l nodectl
 </MacWindow>